Employee Engagement: Leading by Example

 A British company, Nampak Plastics, recently stated at a conference that it had made a commitment to improving employee engagement, hearing employee feedback, and highlighting employee excellence, among several other initiatives.
 The results speak for themselves:

-“As a result, absence levels fell by 26 percent, labor turnover rates were reduced by 38 percent and overhead costs per million bottles were cut by 7 percent between 2007 and 2011.”
+“As a result, absence levels fell by 26 percent, labor turnover rates were reduced by 38 percent and overhead costs per million bottles were cut by 7 percent in 4 years.”

 A successful employee engagement improvement program does not start from the bottom.
 Nampak Plastic’s engagement plan was implemented in the C-Suite first and cascaded down throughout the company.
 Water flows downhill and so does organizational change.
 By making a commitment to changing your company culture at the very top, employees will see the importance and assimilate the goals, sometimes subconsciously.